Skip to Main Content

 8. Read reviews for banks you’re considering

 Once you’ve started comparing a handful of banks, reading expert reviews about them can give you a better idea of what to expect from the financial institution, including customer service, and its products.
-Customer reviews can also be helpful, especially since many consumers tend to stick with their banks for a long time.
+Customer reviews can also be helpful, especially since many consumers tend to stick with their banks for several years or longer.

 If you’re having difficulty settling on one bank, managing accounts at several banks or credit unions may be the best solution for you.